-Women are often thrilled with their new figures, and feel more confident in everything from a sexy bikini to a simple t-shirt.
+Women are often thrilled with their new figure, and feel more confident in everything from a sexy bikini to a simple t-shirt.

-For more information about breast revision, please contact our office to schedule a consultation with one of our Southern California board certified plastic surgeons.
-All cosmetic consultations are complimentary at Pacifica Center for Plastic Surgery in North Camarillo.
+For more information about breast lift surgery, please contact us online or call our Camarillo or Santa Barbara office.
+All cosmetic consultations are complimentary at Pacifica Center for Plastic Surgery.

 Breast Lift FAQs

 Breast lifts are designed to treat a variety of different breast concerns.
 Droopy breasts, often due to age, pregnancy or gravity are able to be lifted to a higher, more youthful appearance.

 As you age, changes occur in the fatty breast tissue, often resulting in a loss of firmness in the breast.
 A breast lift can address and reshape this breast tissue, resulting in increased firmness and improved texture, as well as overall appearance.

 A breast lift is designed to alter the contour and position of your breasts but should not significantly change the size of your breasts.
 If you are looking to increase or reduce your breast size, you may want to consider breast augmentation or reduction.
 Often these can be done at the same time as your breast lift.